esa/polyhedral-gravity-model/README.md

 - [Meshio](https://github.com/nschloe/meshio) for Python
 - [OpenMesh](https://openmesh-python.readthedocs.io/en/latest/readwrite.html) for Python

+> [!IMPORTANT]
+> The plane unit normals of every face of the polyhedral mesh must point **outwards** of the polyhedron!
+You can check this property via [MeshChecking](https://esa.github.io/polyhedral-gravity-model/api/calculation.html#meshchecking) in C++ or via the [utility](https://esa.github.io/polyhedral-gravity-model/api/python.html#module-polyhedral_gravity.utility) submodule in Python.
-The vertices in the input mesh file must be ordered so that the plane unit normals point outwards of the polyhedron for every face.
+If the vertex order of the faces is inverted, i.e. the plane unit normals point inwards, then the sign of the output will be inverted.
-One can use the program input-checking procedure to ensure the correct format.
-This method is activated via the corresponding configuration option and uses the Möller–Trumbore intersection algorithm.
-Notice that this algorithm is a quadratic complexity, so the check should only be utilized in case of uncertainty.

 ### The C++ Executable